LensPlaysGames/LensorOS/kernel/README.toolchain.md

 ```

 Flags:
-- `--with-sysroot` tells binutils to enable sysroot support.
+- `--with-sysroot` tells binutils to enable sysroot support (eventually we will add `=/lib` or some other path that points to the OS-supplied libraries).
 - `--disable-nls` disabled binutils' native language support.
 This cuts down on build size and time.
-- `--disable-werror` allows compilation to continue in the event of a warning.
+- `--disable-werror` allows compilation to continue in the event of a warning (I usually don't get any, but a warning is no reason to stop a 5+ minute compilation).

 #### 5.)
 Build Binutils
 Within the `$HOME/cross/src/build-binutils/` directory, after configuration, run the following: